Petrol-paraffin engine

-A petrol-paraffin engine, TVO engine (United Kingdom) or gasoline-kerosene engine (North America) is an old-fashioned type of dual-fuel internal combustion engine with spark-ignition, designed to start on petrol (gasoline) and then to switch to run on paraffin (kerosene) once the engine is warm.
+A petrol-paraffin engine, known as a TVO engine (United Kingdom) or gasoline-kerosene engine (North America), is an old-fashioned type of internal combustion engine with spark-ignition and a dual-fuel capability.
+Designed to start on petrol (gasoline), it can be switched to run on paraffin (kerosene) once the engine is warm.
 The grade of paraffin used is known as tractor vaporising oil in the UK and power kerosene in Australia.

 Advantages

 Petrol-paraffin engines carry certain advantages, though time and technology has rendered them mostly outmoded.